timbran-project/moor/cores/cowbell/README.md

 ### A Rich-Event-Driven Story for the user

-Traditional MOO cores use `notify(player, "Bob says, \"Hello\"")` - dumb string dumping with no context about what's happening.
+LambdaCore and friends use `:tell("Ryan nods.")` or `notify(player, "Bob says, \"Hello\"")` - dumb string dumping with no context about what's happening.
 The client can't make smart rendering decisions.
+The objects in the environment can't do anything with that.

 Cowbell is designed to work with mooR's web client, which can understand and render structured events.
 Instead of plain strings, the core sends **structured narrative events with metadata:**